Scholarships Available

 - Demonstrate leadership ability

-The Cathy and Larry Kissinger Fund will reimburse students for eligible academic and career expenses.
-For example: the purchase of field specific footwear and/or uniforms, tools, and state certification fees.
+- For example: the purchase of field specific footwear and/or uniforms, tools, and state certification fees

-One, non-renewable award to a graduating high school senior from Fremont High School.
+To be awarded to a graduating high school senior from Fremont High School

 - Demonstrated academic achievement from first half of high school to second half of high school